 Pool Game 3

 To increase carbohydrate storage players should consider increasing carbohydrate intake the day before competition.
 Research suggests consuming a carbohydrate intake of around 5 to 8g per kg of body mass the day before competition to prepare for those repeated match efforts.
 Interestingly, previous research upon the carbohydrate intake within rugby league players around competition put forward the viewpoint that current carbohydrate intake guidelines for athletes are based upon athletes of lower body mass.
-It is therefore suggested that rugby players, who are of higher body mass base their carbohydrate intake upon absolute, rather than relative to body mass e.g. around 600g carbohydrate for 36 hours prior to a game.
+It is therefore suggested that rugby players, who are of higher body mass base their carbohydrate intake upon absolute, rather than relative to body mass e.g. approximately 600g carbohydrate.

-With limited research on the carbohydrate demands of rugby sevens, we therefore have to draw upon research from the 15-a-side (rugby union) or 13-a-side game (rugby league) to help inform our judgement.
-Based upon the above research I mentioned, it may be suitable to look to consume a carbohydrate intake of around 5 to 7g/kg (or absolute intakes of 500 – 600g carbohydrate) over the 36 hours prior to 1st competitive match of the tournament.
+With limited research on the carbohydrate demands of rugby sevens, we therefore have to draw upon research from the 15-a-side (rugby union) or 13-a-side game (rugby league) to help inform our approach.
+Based upon the above research, it may be suitable to consider consuming a carbohydrate intake of around 5 to 7g/kg body mass (or absolute intakes of 500 – 600g carbohydrate) the day before competition and to top up with carbohydrate the morning of the tournament (1g to 4g/kg body mass – depending upon fuelling needs and personal preference).
 With rugby sevens there is also opportunity to then recover/top up energy during the breaks between matches, whereas within the 15 a-side game there is only one competitive fixture and limited refuelling opportunities.
 It is therefore important that any nutrition strategy implemented for the rugby sevens athlete is reviewed following the tournament to re-evaluate strategy and whether any changes are required for future competitions.

 So what would look like in food terms?
-For example, carbohydrate intake for a 90kg player eating carbohydrate at around 5 to 7g/kg body mass be between 450g to 630g carbohydrate.
-Let us now look at an example menu (below) that would provide approximately 600g carbohydrate within the 36hour period pre-match (e.g. 400-450g day before and 150-200g day of competition – distribution can change based upon personal preference e.g. some athletes may have limited appetite at breakfast on competition day and struggle with large volumes of food).
+Let us now look at an example menu with approximately 600g the day before and 150-200g the morning of competition – distribution can change based upon personal preference e.g. some athletes may have limited appetite at breakfast on competition day and struggle with large volumes of food).
 As a side note daily protein would be around 2 to 2.2g/kg of body mass and daily fat approximately 1g/kg of body mass.